OfflineIMAP/offlineimap/README.rst

 Bugs
 ----

-Reports of bugs should be reported online at the `mailing list`_.
+Bugs and issues should be reported to the `mailing list`_.

 ========